HollyGold Price Tops $0.33 on Top Exchanges (HGOLD)

-HollyGold (CURRENCY:HGOLD) traded 0.5% higher against the dollar during the 1 day period ending at 22:00 PM ET on July 28th.
-One HollyGold coin can now be bought for $0.33 or 0.00000840 BTC on popular cryptocurrency exchanges.
-HollyGold has a total market cap of $1.17 million and $98,074.00 worth of HollyGold was traded on exchanges in the last day.
-During the last week, HollyGold has traded 2% lower against the dollar.
+HollyGold (CURRENCY:HGOLD) traded down 0.1% against the U.S. dollar during the 1 day period ending at 20:00 PM ET on July 29th.
+One HollyGold coin can currently be purchased for approximately $0.33 or 0.00000820 BTC on major exchanges.
+HollyGold has a market capitalization of $1.15 million and $109,959.00 worth of HollyGold was traded on exchanges in the last 24 hours.
+Over the last week, HollyGold has traded down 10.1% against the U.S. dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.